-- InterruptedException When this schedulable is interrupted by javax.realtime.RealtimeThread. interrupt()156 or javax.realtime.AsynchronouslyInterruptedException.fire()157 while waiting for the reference count to go to zero. - IllegalThreadStateException when the caller is a Java thread, or when this method is invoked during finalization of objects in scoped memory and entering this scoped memory area would force deletion of the SO that triggered finalization.
+- InterruptedException When this schedulable is interrupted by javax.realtime.RealtimeThread. interrupt()172 or javax.realtime.AsynchronouslyInterruptedException.fire()173 while waiting for the reference count to go to zero. - IllegalThreadStateException when the caller is a Java thread, or when this method is invoked during finalization of objects in scoped memory and entering this scoped memory area would force deletion of the SO that triggered finalization.
 This would include the scope containing the SO, and the scope (if any) containing the scope containing the SO. - javax.realtime.ThrowBoundaryError Thrown when the JVM needs to propagate an exception allocated in this scope to (or through) the memory area of the caller.
 Storing a reference to that exception would cause an javax.realtime.
-IllegalAssignmentError158, so the JVM cannot be permitted to deliver the exception.
-The javax.realtime.ThrowBoundaryError159 is allocated in the current allocation context and contains information about the exception it replaces.
+IllegalAssignmentError174, so the JVM cannot be permitted to deliver the exception.
+The javax.realtime.ThrowBoundaryError175 is allocated in the current allocation context and contains information about the exception it replaces. - javax.realtime.ScopedCycleException when this invocation would break the single parent rule. - IllegalArgumentException when the caller is a schedulable and no non-null logic value was supplied to the memory area's constructor. - MemoryAccessError when caller is a non-heap schedulable and this memory area's logic value is allocated in heap memory.